mathiasverraes/15yearsddd/manuscript/jef-claes/essay-1.md

-# From Human Decisions, to Suggestions to Automated Decisions (by Jef Claes)
+# From Human Decisions, to Suggestions to Automated Decisions — Jef Claes

 _Published on jefclaes.be 2017-07-01_